json-api/json-api/implementations/index.md

 The following are projects implementing JSON API.
 If you'd like your project listed, [send a pull request](https://github.com/json-api/json-api).

+> Note: This specification marked 1.0 on May 29th, 2015.
+The implementations
+below have not been verified for compliance, but a test suite is now being assembled to vet them.

 ## Client libraries <a href="#client-libraries" id="client-libraries" class="headerlink"></a>

 ### JavaScript <a href="#client-libraries-javascript" id="client-libraries-javascript" class="headerlink"></a>